[Analysis] Key takeaways from the European elections

 'Green Wave' stops soon

 The Greens were first to celebrate on Sunday night as exit polls trickled in.
 Greens have certainly made a slash in Germany, where they emerged as the second party in the country with 20.7 percent, behind chancellor Angela Merkel's CDU/CSU with 28.7 percent.
 In France too, the Green party saw a surge in support, scoring 13 percent and getting third place behind the far-right and Macron's centrist party.
 In Ireland, Greens gained 15 percent of the votes.
-Greens have also down well in Belgium, in Brussels, the Flemish and French-speaking Greens are expected to become the largest group.
+Greens have also done well in Belgium, in Brussels, the Flemish and French-speaking Greens are expected to become the largest group.
 Overall, all this leads to a gain of 17 MEPs, according to the European Parliament's calculations, and their best-ever result, making the party the fourth largest in the parliament.
 It also exposes the 'Green Wave's' obstacles: a low presence in southern and eastern Europe.

 Populists get over 100 seats